Legal tender: Royal Mint coins

+England and Wales

-Current Bank of England notes are legal tender in England and Wales and are issued in the denominations of £5, £10, £20 and £50.
+All current Royal Mint coins are legal tender in England and Wales (see details).
+Current (series G) Bank of England notes are all legal tender in unlimited amounts; the circulating denominations are valued at £5, £10, £20 and £50.
 Banknotes can always be redeemed at the Bank of England even if discontinued.

 To meet the legal definition of legal tender, the exact amount due must be tendered; no change can be demanded.

 Maundy money is legal tender but may not be accepted by retailers and is worth much more than face value due to its rarity value and silver content.

 In a 1976 case, Miliangos v George Frank Ltd, the House of Lords established that the English courts could order debts to be paid in currencies other than sterling under certain circumstances, overturning two centuries of precedent.

 Scotland and Northern Ireland

-Royal Mint coins are legal tender in Scotland and Northern Ireland, but no banknotes are.
+Current Royal Mint coins are legal tender in Scotland and Northern Ireland (see details), but no banknotes are, including Bank of England notes.
 Scottish and Northern Irish banknotes are widely accepted but are not legal tender anywhere in the UK.